 The eye is then called "lazy" or amblyopic and has limited or poor vision.

 Amblyopia is usually treated with the use of glasses, prescribed eye patching and visual exercises.
-Younger children in the 0 - 10 year age group generally respond well to amblyopia therapy.
-Older children and adults do generally not respond as well.
+Strabismus surgery is necessary in some cases.
+Younger children in the 0 - 10 year age group generally respond well to amblyopia therapy, older children and adults generally not.

 The purpose therefore of children's eye exams is to ensure good vision in both eyes and rule out amblyopia, to ensure good ocular health and to ensure normal binocular vision and eye alignment.
-We often employ different techniques when checking children and are able to assess them usually even if they are non verbal or not yet able to read and recognize letters.
-And remember if children do not see properly, they will not be able to learn properly.
+We often employ different techniques when checking children, and are usually able to assess them even if they are non verbal or not yet able to read and recognize letters.
+Remember if children do not see properly, they will not be able to learn properly.

 Some tell tale signs that your child may be having